izakharkin/mediapipe/README.md

 ### ZeroMQ message passing

-ZMQ is a tool for message passing between different processes.
+[ZeroMQ](https://zeromq.org) is a tool for message passing between different processes.
 It allows to communicate between e.g. a binary file compiled from C++ and a python script.
 In our code, we use the [`hand_tracking_cpu_main`](https://github.com/izakharkin/mediapipe/blob/master/mediapipe/examples/desktop/hand_tracking/hand_tracking_cpu_main.cc) as a Requester and the [`zmq_server_demo.py`](https://github.com/izakharkin/mediapipe/blob/master/mediapipe/examples/desktop/hand_tracking/zmq_server_demo.py) as a Replier (see [REQ-REP strategy](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/client_server.html)).

 To make all these things work we used the [cppzmq](https://github.com/zeromq/cppzmq) header files (see [`examples/desktop/hand_tracking`](https://github.com/izakharkin/mediapipe/tree/master/mediapipe/examples/desktop/hand_tracking) dir).